 It is made by boiling soy beans, fermenting them after adding salt water, and pressing out.

-Basic soup for Japanese dish are made by mixing it to dashi, and it is often directly used as a sauce.
+Basic soup for Japanese dish are made by mixing shoyu to dashi.

-There are many shoyu makers around Japan, and they make the shoyu which is liked by the regional people.
+There are many shoyu makers in Japan, and they make the shoyu which is liked by the regional people.

 The big makers are Kikkoman, Yamasa, Higeta, Higashimaru and Marukin Chuyu.

 It is made by boiling soy beans, fermenting them after adding grain and salt.

-Miso is mainly used to make "miso soup" and it is used as seasoning for
+Miso is mainly used to make "miso soup".

 It is yellow liquid and tastes sweet.